sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

   to an OpenID Connect discovery document (_[identity provider URL]/.well-known/openid-configuration_) and from there on to an ID token signing key.
-By default this should be the root address of your application, for example, _https://example.com_ or, for default Heroku URLs, _https://EXAMPLE.herokuapp.com_.
+By default this should be the root address of your application, for example, _https://example.com_ or, for default Render URLs, _https://EXAMPLE.onrender.com_.
 Note, that this URL needs to be publicly hosted so a `localhost` URL will not work.

 - **Client ID** When using FTW as on OpenID Connect proxy, you are in